Ladies and gentlemen, let us start your engines!

 Tony Stewart

-Inside Tony Stewart’s house
+Inside the one-of-a-kind house

 Some of the stand-out amenities include a massive indoor aquarium and a nearly 4,000-square-foot guest home.
 But there are so many of them that it’s hard to pick favorites.